 - Don’t forget to exercise!
 Instead of slouching onto the sofa for the remainder of the day, get up and get active to burn off all of those calories.
 Go for a walk, or engage in some energetic games that the whole family can participate in together.

-For more healthy Thanksgiving tips, contact the Overland Park home care experts at Hearts at Home.
-We’re also available to provide assistance before, during and after the holidays to keep seniors healthy, safe and well.
+For more tips for a healthy Thanksgiving for seniors, contact the Kansas City home care experts at Hearts at Home.
+We’re also available to provide assistance in other surrounding communities before, during and after the holidays to keep seniors healthy, safe and well.
 Just a few of the ways we can help:

 - Grocery shopping and running other errands